telephon/Bending/README.md

 # A Code Bending Library
 (SuperCollider Quark)

 Code bending is, analogous to circuit bending, a way to reuse the internal wiring of a signal flow.
-This class opens up enclosed UGen inputs for such external modification and allows for interaction with them without explicit change in the code.
-Different class methods are provided for different ways to do this.
+This library  allows for interaction with signal graphs directly, without inserting explicit parameters or GUI elements in the code.
+Any number and any output of a ugen can be bent.

 ![ScreenShot](bending.png)